SC-SGS/PLSSVM/README.md

 At least one of the above targets must be present.

-To retrieve the architectural specification, given an NVIDIA or AMD GPU name, a simple python3 script `utility/gpu_name_to_arch.py` is provided:
+To retrieve the architectural specification, given an NVIDIA or AMD GPU name, a simple python3 script `utility/gpu_name_to_arch.py` is provided
+(requiring python3 [`argparse`](https://docs.python.org/3/library/argparse.html) as dependency):

 ```bash
 > python3 utility/gpu_name_to_arch.py --help